isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/impl-std-metadata/impl-std-metadata-chromecast.md

 # Implement standard metadata on Chromecast{#implement-standard-metadata-on-chromecast}

-Instantiate a standard video metdata object, populate the desired variables, and set the metadata object on the Media Heartbeat object.
+Instantiate a standard metdata object, populate the desired variables, and set the metadata object on the Media Heartbeat object.
 For example:

 ```js
 var standardVideoMetadata = {};